 Akron residents ranked “Years of Relevant Experience and Results” as the #1 quality when searching for an attorney to help them with an auto accident case.
 As one survey respondent states, “I want someone who can answer all my questions confidently and get me a realistic outcome.
 You can only do that if you have handled a large number of these cases over many years.
 There’s just no substitute for experience and a track record of success!”

-The #2 quality for an auto accident attorney was “Assertiveness”.
+The #2 quality for a car accident lawyer was “Assertiveness”.
 Many respondents stated that an attorney should stand up for their client’s rights, take charge of the case, and move it forward as quickly as possible.

-Resources ranked #3 on the list of essential qualities for an auto accident attorney.
-Comments from respondents included, “Very serious auto accident cases can get very complicated and require a lot of time, it’s important for an attorney to have support staff and access to various types of experts who can testify about different aspects of a case.”
+Resources ranked #3 on the list of essential qualities for a car accident lawyer.
+Comments from respondents included, “Very serious auto accident cases can get very complicated and require a lot of time; an attorney needs to have support staff and access to various types of experts who can testify about different aspects of a case.”

 Availability and Responsiveness

 Rounding out the top five essential qualities for an auto accident attorney was “Professionalism”.
-A respondent stated that an attorney should conduct themselves with the utmost professionalism.
-A client places his or her complete trust and confidence in an attorney and that should not be violated.
+A respondent stated that an accident attorneys should conduct themselves with the utmost professionalism.
+A client places his or her complete trust and confidence in an accident lawyer, and that should not be violated.

 Other Noted Essential Qualities